spring-projects/spring-boot/README.md

   `ApplicationContext`.
 * Embedded web applications with a choice of container (Tomcat or Jetty for now)

+### Spring Autoconfigure

+Spring Zero can configure large parts of common applications based on detecting the content of the classpath and any existing application
+context:

 * `@EnableAutoConfigure` is an annotation that triggers auto-configuration of the Spring context.
 Auto-configuration attempts to guess what beans a user might want based on their